-It may not seem like it, but using your district budget as a communications tool reinforces both the value you provide as well as where you need financial reinforcements to have great impact.
-A clear and strong communications strategy around your budget helps parents, educators, staff and the community see the advancement of a shared vision, and work together to achieve your collective goals and strengthen the culture and transparency of your learning community.
+It may not seem like it, but using your budget as a communications tool can help districts show value and highlight areas where additional financial support is needed.
+A clear communications plan around your budget can help parents, educators, staff and the community see progress towards collective goals.

-When creating a basic communications plan for your budget, ask yourself, are you:
+When creating a communications plan here are some questions to consider:

-Map out key opportunities and forums throughout the year to provide an update on key investments
+- Map out key opportunities and forums throughout the year to provide an update on education investments

-Identify which budget priorities to highlight and develop strong storytelling around the initiative – strive to highlight a story once a month through social media/web, outreach events, newsletters, local media, speaking engagements
+- Strive to highlight a story once a month through social media/web, outreach events, newsletters, local media and/or speaking engagements

-Create a campaign tagline with accompanying visual identity and #hashtag to help promote and strengthen connections with their investments
+- Create a campaign tagline with accompanying visuals and #hashtags to help promote and strengthen connections with taxpayer investments and student achievement

-Develop a publication for distribution to district residents (taxpayer focus) – consider partnership with utility or town water distribution to broaden reach
+- Develop a publication for distribution to district residents – consider a partnership with the utility or water distribution providers to broaden reach

-Develop a realtor and chamber outreach campaign to provide resources to help new residents/businesses learn about the school system
+- Develop relationships with relators and chambers of commerce to provide resources to help new residents and businesses learn about the local school district.

 When it comes to budgets, start the process early.
 Be transparent.
-Get the community engaged by meeting them where they are.
-Find your story.
-And make sure to always connect the faces of students and the impact on their lives with the numbers.
+Get the community engaged and make sure to connect the faces of students and the impact on their lives with high impact data.